Field Growth Playbook: Salesman Tracking for VPs

+Field selling is loud with activity but quiet on evidence.
+This guide shows how a salesman tracking app becomes a revenue engine by delivering ground-truth route execution, verified visits, and coaching insights that move results quickly.
 The payoff isn’t just visibility.
 It’s control.
-When you know what happened in the field, you can fix what’s broken fast.
-You can reassign work before the day is lost.
-You can spot which reps need route help, which ones need talk-track help, and which ones need consequences.
+When you know what happened in the field, you can fix what’s broken fast, reassign work before the day is lost, and spot which reps need route help, which need better talk tracks, and which need consequences.

 The Blind Spots in Your Field Sales Operation

 A field team needs structure in the same way an inside team needs pipeline hygiene.
-Without it, the plan on paper and the execution in the street drift apart fast.
-If you need a baseline on how field sales operates, this field sales overview from OnRoute is a useful primer.
+Without it, the plan on paper and the street drift apart fast.
+If you need a baseline on field sales, this field sales overview from OnRoute is a useful primer.
+2

 What leaders usually miss